Today • Islamic Date -

 Making Fasting Easy This Ramadan

-Fasting is a pillar of Islam, a prospect that comes around every year during the month of Ramadan.
-Every Muslim of the right age and is adequately healthy must fast in the month of Ramadan.
-However, it can be a difficult task, so we’ve put together some tips for our readers to help them fast with ease this Ramadan.
+Fasting is a pillar of Islam, a practice that comes around every year during the month of Ramadan.
+Every Muslim of the right age and who is adequately healthy must fast in the month of Ramadan.
+However, it can be a difficult task, so we’ve put together some tips for our readers on how to prepare for fasting this Ramadan.
+As well as getting some insight into easy ways to fast during Ramadan, we hope you’ll also come away with an appreciation of the value of this special time of year and the positive aspects of fasting.

 Prepare Yourself Mentally

-Eating small snacks will make you feel full.
-Eating properly after breaking fast is very important.
+Eating small snacks will make you feel full, but eating properly after breaking fast is very important.
 Traditionally, people break their fast and immediately begin the Maghrib prayer, which is then followed by the meal before Taraweeh begins.
 Binge eating and taking long breaks between food intake would make you feel hungry during your fast.
 The same goes for eating large volumes of food quickly, as this will lead to cravings and hunger pangs during the following fast.

 The First Fast Is Always Difficult

-The first fast is always the hardest to get through; afterwards, the body adjusts.
+The first fast is always the hardest to get through.
+From here on out, the body adjusts and you mentally begin to settle into a new routine – successfully completing the first fast is also a great morale booster.
 The second fast is easier than the first, and the third is even smoother.
 The human body is great at adaptability.
 As such, the task of fasting becomes much more manageable over the coming days.
-On a mental level, successfully completing the very first fast is a huge morale booster.
+Every fast not only proves to yourself that you can manage this challenge, but becomes a motivator to keep going – you’ve fulfilled your obligations so far, so you can keep going.

 Keep Yourself Busy